 Personal Electrical Equipment: Cooking appliances, halogen desk lamps, lava lamps, electric blankets, and portable heaters are strictly prohibited in individual student rooms.
 Cooking appliances are permitted in the lodges (only if stored in a locker and used in the kitchens) and in townhouse kitchens.
 If students possess any of these appliances, their items will be confiscated, and they may receive demerits and/or a fine.
 The CIA reserves the right to remove unauthorized or dangerous appliances.
 Electrical items permitted in rooms must be Underwriter's Laboratory (UL) approved and include televisions, radios, stereo equipment, fans, small coffee makers (with automatic shut-off), blender, hand mixer, food processor, personal computers, desk lamps (except halogen), razors, irons (with automatic shut-off), hairdryers, hair curlers (with automatic shut-off), toothbrushes, and clocks.
 The CIA provides each residence hall room with a MicroFridge microwave-refrigeration combination unit.
 No personal microwaves or refrigerators are permitted without prior permission from Residence Life or Disability Support Services.MicroFridge units are property of the CIA and subject to inspection by residence hall staff.
 An electric water cooler is permitted (one per room).
 When students bring their own lighting, only LED or compact fluorescent bulbs are permitted.
 The use of halogen or incandescent bulbs is prohibited due to the heat generated.

-Any appliance or item may be removed at the discretion of the Residence Life, Facilities Management, or Safety staffs.
+Any appliance or item may be removed at the discretion of the Residence Life team or Facilities Management.

 Extension Cords: The use of extension cords is strictly prohibited.
 Only UL-approved power strips, not exceeding six feet in length and with over-current protection, are permitted.
 Note: if the power strip has surge suppression, it must also have over-current protection.
 (It will have a reset button).